shasheesh88/shasheesh88.github.io/philosophy.md

 ## Long-Term Philosophy

-I don’t aim to live a perfect life.
+I don't aim to live a perfect life.
 I aim to live a conscious one.

 For me, a meaningful life is built through: